 The lodging consists of wooden framed canvas wall tents.
 The tents have wooden floors, wood burning stoves and cots with mattresses.
 Guests will need to bring their own sleeping bags.
 There are outhouses with a shower facility and an endless supply of hot water.
 The food is plentiful and while not gourmet, it tends to be tasty and good.
 Russian style soups are served first followed by dishes of fresh meat and locally grown vegetables.
 There is beer served with dinner and vodka is available for purchase.
 This is a rustic tent camp and while it is comfortable, the focus is more on the fantastic fishing and the scientific data being collected.

-Day 1: Travel from home to New York, connect to overnight flight to Moscow
+Day 1: travel from home with an overnight flight to Moscow.

-Days 5 - 14: Full day fishing for science
+Days 5 - 12: 8 full days fishing for science

-Day 15: Half day fishing, depart camp, travel to Petropavlovsk and overnight
+Day 13: depart camp, travel to Petropavlovsk, overnight

 Included: Meet and greet in Kamchatka, all ground and air transportation while on the Kamchatka peninsula, Accommodations and meals at camp, guided fishing.